 Understand the rules of image licensing such as whether you need attribution or not.
 Creative Commons Licensing has different levels based on how you want to use them.
 Know the rules before you use the image to ensure you don’t get caught illegally using a stock photo.
 The post from Stock Photo Secrets covers Creative Commons Licensing and rates the free stock photo sites based on risk factor.

 There are plenty of free stock photo options today.
 Never, ever pull images from image search and use them – copyright infringement can cost your business thousands of dollars in fines.

 Size your images for speed

 Page load speed is important to both humans and the search engines.
-A page loaded with large images will load slowly, causing visitors to quickly hit the back button.
+A page with large images loads slowly, causing visitors to quickly hit the back button.
 This sends a signal to the search engines about the quality of your website, potentially lowering your website’s rank in the search engine results.

 But web images don’t need to be large to maintain their quality and effectiveness.